Telecom Billing Introduction

-Multilingual & multiple currencies: Multilingual and multiple currencies support is required if the business is spread across glob and have multinational customers or if the government regulations demand for it
+Multilingual & multiple currencies: Multilingual and multiple currencies support is required if the business is spread across the globe and have multinational customers or if the government regulations demand for it.

 Inter-carrier settlements: This involves sharing of revenue between carriers that provide services to each other's customers.

-Discount applications: his involves defining various discount schemes in order to reduce customer churn and attract and increase customer base.
+Discount applications: This involves defining various discount schemes in order to reduce customer churn and attract and increase customer base.

-When you drill down billing subject, it become more complicated.
-I would try to cover most of the concepts later in this tutorial but let us have a broad view on widely used billing types:
+When you drill down billing subject, it becomes more complicated.
+I would try to cover most of the concepts later in this tutorial, but let us have a broad view on widely used billing types:

 Pre-pay Billing: A billing mechanism where customer pays in advance and after that starts using a service.
 Usually, prepaid customers do not receive any invoice and they are charged in real time by the highly available billing systems called IN (Intelligent Network).

-Post-pay Billing: This is the conventional billing which is coming for many years.
-Here customers buy products and services and use them throughout of the month and by end of the month invoices are generated by the service provide and sent those invoices to the customers to make their due payment.
+Post-pay Billing: This is the conventional billing, which is coming for many years.
+Here, customers buy products and services and use them throughout the month, and by end of the month, invoices are generated by the service provider and sent those invoices to the customers to make their due payment.

 Interconnect Billing: The network operator is usually financially responsible for services provided to its customers by other networks regardless of whether or not the customer pays for the service.
 Interconnect billing is related to inter-carrier or sometime called partner settlements.

 Roaming Charging: When a customer goes from one network operator's coverage area to another operator's coverage area, first operator would pay marginal charges to second operator to provide services to their customers.
 Such type of charges are settled through roaming billing.
 This settlement is done as per TAP3 protocol, which I will discuss in upcoming chapters.